Liviuuus/AdidasConceptWebSite/README.md

 # Adidas Concept WebSite
 Adidas Concept Website made in Adobe Dreamweaver.
-This my first website project made by my own from scratch, in my 1st year of university.
+This is my first website project made by my own from scratch, in my 1st year of university.

 ## Home Page